michal-m/kohana-modules-restful/guide/restful/index.md

 All the predefined response renderers are located in [RESTful_Response_Renderer].

-@TODO link to "how to render data for output"
+ * How to create own response renderers? @TODO link
+ * How to add new response renderers? @TODO link